apereo/cas/docs/cas-server-documentation/installation/Configuration-Properties.md

 ### DynamoDb Ticket Registry

 To learn more about this topic, [please review this guide](DynamoDb-Ticket-Registry.html).

-Common configuration settings for this feature are available [here](Configuration-Properties-Common.html#dynamodb-configuration) under the configuration key `cas.ticket.registry.dynamoDb`.
+Common configuration settings for this feature are available [here](Configuration-Properties-Common.html#dynamodb-configuration) under the configuration key `cas.ticket.registry`.

 Signing & encryption settings for this registry are available [here](Configuration-Properties-Common.html#signing--encryption) under the configuration key `cas.ticket.registry.dynamoDb`.

+AWS settings for this feature are available [here](Configuration-Properties-Common.html#amazon-integration-settings) under the configuration key `cas.ticket.registry.dynamoDb`.

 ```properties
 # cas.ticket.registry.dynamoDb.serviceTicketsTableName=serviceTicketsTable